 About The Dakine Gore-Tex Gloves and Mitts

 These gloves and mitts feature rubber-tec palms for a sure grip and rugged durability.
-You’ll find water-resistant zippered stash pockets on the backs of the mittens where you can tuck in heat packs.
+You’ll find water-resistant zippered stash pockets on the backs of these amazing warm hiking gloves where you can tuck in heat packs.
 These also feature removable wrist leashes.

-The durable gloves and mittens both come with a pair of removable liners: the Storm Liner Gloves are one of our go-to glove liners for warmth and functionality.
+The durable gloves both come with a pair of removable liners: the Storm Liner Gloves are one of our go-to glove liners for warmth and functionality.

 PROS and CONS of the Dakine Gore-Tex Gloves and Mitts